Aleshkev/algoritmika/readme.md

 Also, don't even suggest changing carefully thought-out variable names like `trevor`, `ardrev` or `tablitsa`.

+## Directory structure

+Every contest I took part in has its own directory, ending with `-cwd`.
+Contests which are strongly associated with their tasks, like OI, have their own directories.

+`archaic/` contains files copied from the mighty past. `archaic/1/` ≈ 2016/2017, `archaic/3/` ≈ 2017/2018, but it's not a strict rule.

 ## License

 My code (all .cpp and .py files) are available under MIT License.